Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Security teams monitor logs to identify vulnerabilities and potential data breaches.

 2. What are some of they benefits of SIEM tools?
-Select three an
+Select three answers
+	- Deliver automated alerts
+	- Increase efficiency
+	- Minimize the number of logs to be manually reviewed

+3.

 *   * *
 # 🍥